An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Shake Shack Inc - Class A. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how SHAK stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Restaurants industry.
+We show how SHAK stock compares to 2,000+ US-based stocks, and to peers in the Accommodation and Food Services sector and Full-Service Restaurants industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.